-There’s a huge archive of past articles and podcasts if you type in what you want to learn about in the search bar at the top of the page.
-Here are all the many places you can connect with me, learn more about personal finance, and ask your money question:
+There’s a huge archive of past articles and podcasts.
+Just enter any topic in the search bar at the top of the page.
+Here are all the many places you can connect with me, learn more about personal finances, and ask your money question:

 - Money Girl Newsletter